burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Define Concepts

 A [concept](https://en.cppreference.com/w/cpp/language/constraints) is a named set of requirements.
-It's possible in general, to distinguish three categories of requirements [4,p.512] for types and logic:
+It's possible in general, to distinguish three categories of requirements [4,p.512] in context of programming languages:
-* Syntactic requirements.
+* Syntactic Requirements.
-* Semantic requirements.
+* Semantic Requirements.
-* Complexity requirements.
+* Complexity Requirements.

 The only requirements that we can express with C++ concepts are syntactic ones.
 Explicitly specifying any and all non-obvious semantic and complexity requirements of a concept right now should be done in the form of code comments or other documentation.